NABI-SNU/homepage/README.md

 ## About NABI

 NABI is a student-led initiative, centered at Seoul National University College of Medicine and Seoul National University Hospital.

-Aimed to promote knowledge exchange between students and researchers from the computational neuroscience and artificial intelligence fields.
-B
+It aims to promote knowledge exchange between students and researchers from the computational neuroscience and artificial intelligence fields.

 ## Contributing